JimmiFriborg/ResponseLatencyTester/README.md

 - Planning documents outline per-event axis capture, hardware profile binding, comparison intelligence, synchronized media engines (video + waveform), pattern recognition via templates, IndexedDB caching, and expanded export packaging (CSV/JSON/PDF/annotated video).
 See `v4.0-release-notes.md`, `v4.0-architecture.md`, and `v4.0-implementation-plan.md` for the design roadmap.

 ## Portable Runtime Notes
-- The portable build now embeds `vendor/babel-standalone.min.js` so JSX transforms run even when CDNs are blocked.
+- The portable React/TypeScript build is bundled into a single HTML file via Vite; it does not depend on in-browser Babel transforms.
-- A guard script detects when Babel fails to load and shows actionable recovery guidance, preventing a blank screen when the runtime is missing.
+- Legacy Babel-enabled HTML builds remain available under `archive/legacy-html/` alongside the historical `vendor/` directory.
+Those files are preserved for reference only and are no longer the source of record for new work.
-- Keep the HTML file and vendor directory together when sharing archives to guarantee full functionality.
+- Keep the compiled `dist/latency-tester.html` checked in so downstream users can open the portable artifact directly without invoking the build pipeline.

 ## Changelog (Summary)
 A detailed change log lives in [`CHANGELOG.md`](./CHANGELOG.md).
 The highlights below mirror that document: